mpughcs/Notation/README.md

     * ```$ cargo run```
 ## Converting notes to playable audio
-* after exiting the command line app, run cd ../ to enter the parent directory.
+* after exiting the command line app, run cd ../ to enter the parent director
 * Install the python package with the command
     * ```$ pip install MIDIUtil```
 * Here you can view your notes in the file "notes.txt" which contains info about a note's pitch and octave.
 * run the commands
     * ``` $ python3 notes_to_midi.py ```
-    this script will convert the notes in notes.txt to playable notes in via MIDI in the file "output.mid"
+* this script will convert the notes in scale.txt to midi notes saved to scale.mid and the notes from progrssions/your_progression_name.txt to MidiProg/your_progression_name.mid
-* Output.mid can be played in any MIDI player.
+* .mid files can be played in any MIDI player.
 ---
 ### Note about outputting .mid files on Mac OS
 * .mid files are not playable by default on Mac OS.
 To play .mid files on Mac OS, you must install a MIDI player.
 * There is a command line MIDI player called [timidity](https://www.mankier.com/1/timidity) that can be installed with the command
     * ```$ brew install timidity```
-    * Once installed, you can play the .mid file with the command
+    * Once installed,navigate to enclosing folder of .mid file you want to play and run the command
         * ```$ timidity output.mid```
     * This will produce a playable audio file in the terminal. which can be opened with the command
         * ```$ open output.ogg```